How to Apply for Union Housing

 Can I Have A Pet in my Dorm Room or Apartment

-Pets are not permitted in the dormitory rooms of International House or Manhattan School of Music, or the 1st floor south and 2nd floor dormitory rooms of McGiffert Hall.
-Pets are also not permitted in public areas, in the Seminary quadrangle, or on the McGiffert roof.
+Pets are not permitted in certain rooms of Hastings and McGiffert Halls.
+Pets are also not permitted in public areas or in the Seminary quadrangle.

-Pets are permitted in certain apartments in McGiffert Hall, provided they do not create problems for other residents and the owners assume responsibility for cleaning up any accidents that may occur in the public areas of a Seminary building or grounds and for the safety of other residents.
+Pets are permitted in certain apartments provided they do not create problems for other residents and the owners assume responsibility for cleaning up any accidents that may occur in the public areas of a Seminary building or grounds and for the safety of other residents.

-Please see the housing booklet for more information about keeping pets on campus.
+Please see the Housing Handbook for more information about keeping pets on campus.

 Are There Elevators For Move-In?

 Yes, all residence halls are equipped with elevators.
 Large bins and dollies will be provided for move-in.